Close sheet

 Requirements: Each image must differ from the opener in at least two dimensions (subject, scale, composition) while sharing all system-level rules (color, light, lens, texture).

-The Midpoint Shift (image 6 or 7)
+The Midpoint Shift (image 10 or 11)

 Requirements: One system rule visibly bent — not broken — while all others hold.
 The image must feel surprising and inevitable simultaneously.
+The shift must be native to the subject, not borrowed from a generic playbook.

-The Detail Cluster (images 8–10)
+The Detail Cluster (images 16–19)

 Requirements: Macro or close-up focal lengths.
 The primary palette visible in surface color.
 The lighting system maintained even at close range.
+Every detail chosen must be specific to this subject — not a generic "material macro" but the exact material this subject is made of.

 The Closing Image